 So how does one figure out the amount of daylight they receive?

 Because the states to the south receive the fewest hours of daylight during the growing season, they should plant short-day varieties.
-If they try growing a long-day instead, it would never produce a bulb because it won’t receive the necessary hours of daylight to “switch on” its bulb production.
+If they try growing a long-day instead, it would never produce a bulb.
+It just won’t receive the necessary hours of daylight to “switch on” its bulb production.

 Because they receive the most daylight during the growing season, northern states should plant long-day varieties.
-If they try growing a short-day variety, it would receive too much daylight before its leaf growth had finished, resulting in a very small bulb.
+These include the Copra onion or Yellow Sweet Spanish onion.
+If they try growing a short-day variety, it would receive too much daylight before its leaf growth had finished.
+Which would result in a very small bulb.

 The states in between should grow the intermediate-day varieties.
 Depending on which mid-states, some short- or long-day varieties might grow well, too.